NicolaFolchi/springer-textbooks-download/README.md

 ### How It Works

-You can simply clone the repo and execute the dwBooks.sh in your terminal.
+You can simply clone the repository and execute the dwBooks.sh in your terminal.
 Make sure the springer_book_links.txt file is on the same directory as the script before running it.

 On your terminal, you can run the script with the following command: